rust-lang/book/src/ch17-05-traits-for-async.md

 </figure>

-This means that we can do things such as replace one string with another at the exact same location in memory as in Figure 17-9.
-This doesn’t violate the `Pin` contract because `String`—like most other types in Rust—implements `Unpin`, because it has no internal references that make it unsafe to move around!
+As a result, we can do things which would be illegal if `String` implemented `!Unpin` instead, such as replace one string with another at the exact same location in memory as in Figure 17-9.
+This doesn’t violate the `Pin` contract, because `String` has no internal references that make it unsafe to move around!
+That is precisely why it implements `Unpin` rather than `!Unpin`.

 <figure>